 This was an extremely unlucky event.
 But John reflects on it in a more positive light, saying “In many ways it was actually a fortunate event.
 The airplane got on the ground and no-one got hurt.
 There are many of those bottles on the aeroplane – and in other planes – and depending on where they’re positioned, the outcome could differ quite a lot.
 That particular bottle had spent half of its life as a 767 crew oxygen bottle.
 The 767 has only two of those bottles, and they’re only for the cockpit, so going ‘bang’ there might have been a little bit bad!”

 Many AFF members followed jb747‘s final flight vicariously via a dedicated AFF thread.
-But one AFF member, hvr, flew to Singapore especially so that he could be on board QF36 back to Melbourne on the 27thof January.
+But one AFF member, hvr, flew to Singapore especially so that he could be on board QF36 back to Melbourne on the 27th of January 2019.
 Being the end of the Australia Day long weekend, it was a full flight.

 John tells me that he tried to treat his last flight just like any other, although he admits that he “tried harder than usual to make sure the last landing was a good one”.